isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2274.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Subscription / Leasing

 ### Support Level
-Up to 70% (80% from 1 Apr 2020 to 31 Mar 2022)% for SMEs <br>
+Up to 80% for SMEs <br>
-Up to NA% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: https://innocomholding.com/psg-grant/ <br>Contact Hotline: 66035438 <br>Contact Email: sales@innocom.com.sg <br>
+Web URL: www.kaddra.com/#solutions <br>Contact Hotline: 68776928 <br>Contact Email: Togi.Gouw@Kaddra.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.